-If you want a simple way to determine how many FTEs are currently employed in your business, you’ll only need a few pieces of information, including how many hours part-time employees worked versus how many hours full-time staff worked (your standard or actual hours).
-This type of calculation is best if you want to know how big your company is or to see how it’s grown.
+If you want a simple way to determine how many FTEs are currently employed in your business, you’ll only need a few pieces of information including how many hours part-time employees worked vs how many hours full-time staff worked (your standard or actual hours).
+This type of calculation is best if you want to know how big your company is, or to see how it has grown.

 In this example, you have four part-time employees and 32 full-time employees.
 You have 36 total employees.
 That’s your headcount.
 Now, here are four steps showing how the math works to calculate how many FTEs you have:

 - Determine the number of hours full-time employees are paid for.
 Or, determine what constitutes full-time at your company.
-(This number is typically between 30 and 40 hours a week.)
-We’ll use 40 hours as our answer since that’s pretty common.
+(This number is typically between 30-40 hours a week.)
+We’ll use 40 hours as our answer, since that’s pretty common.

 - Divide the top number by the bottom number (60 hours/40 hours = 1.5 FTE).
-Therefore, the four part-time employees are equivalent to 1.5 full-time workers.
+Therefore, the four part-time employees are equivalent to one and a half full-time workers.
 We’ll use 1.5 FTE as our answer.